 Curried chicken salad is a perfect meal or snack for parties and picnics.
-It’s wonderful served as lettuce or flatbread wraps, or eaten as sandwiches on ciabatta or croissants.
+Serve as lettuce or flatbread wraps, or eat on sandwiches with ciabatta or croissants.
 The salad can be made up to 2 days in advance.

 (Updated post.)
 Before I get into this curried chicken salad recipe, let me give you a bit of background (or, click the Jump to Recipe button!).
 Every year since 2003 I have trekked out to Garner Park in Madison, WI with friends and family to attend Opera in the Park.
-I wrote a couple of years ago at this time about the epic, gourmet picnicking that ensues among the crowd of over 10,000.
+At this event, an epic gourmet picnic ensues among the crowd of over 10,000.
 Wine and charcuterie are almost certainly involved—it's all very la-de-dah, but in a fun, good-natured way.

 What to bring, what to bring...

-A lot of deliberation and agonizing is required to decide upon an entree for the main event.
+It takes a lot of deliberation and agonizing to decide upon an entree for the main event.
 After due anguish, I arrived at curried chicken salad sandwiches.
-I figured that they would travel well and be incredibly easy to assemble.
-I served them on sliced ciabatta rolls with some arugula.
-I also included a thin slather of a golden onion chutney, but, after tasting the sandwich, I decided that the chutney's flavor contribution didn't justify the effort of making it.
+After all, they travel well and are incredibly easy to assemble.
+I served the curried chicken salad sandwiches on sliced ciabatta rolls with some arugula.
+In addition, I included a thin slather of a golden onion chutney.
+However, after tasting the sandwich, I decided that the chutney's flavor contribution didn't justify the effort of making it.
 (I've duly left it out of the recipe—live and learn, HA!)

-This chicken salad has a spicy kick that's perfectly balanced by the sweetness of the grapes; it gets fabulous crunch from the onion and sliced cilantro stems (of course, if you're a genetic cilantro hater, leave that out!).
-Although I made the salad on Friday night in anticipation of a Saturday picnic, it didn't hurt at all that it sat in the fridge an extra day: quite the contrary, in fact.
+This chicken salad has a spicy kick that's perfectly balanced by the sweetness of the grapes.
+It gets fabulous crunch from the onion and sliced cilantro stems (of course, if you're a genetic cilantro hater, leave that out!).
+I made the salad on Friday night in anticipation of a Saturday picnic.
+However, it didn't hurt at all that it sat in the fridge an extra day: quite the contrary, in fact.
 The flavor got even better (I know because I checked!).

 The sandwiches were a big hit...they may just be the perfect picnic food.
 Luckily, I had saved some of the salad at home in the fridge, which the hubster and I happily ate in lettuce wraps for lunch the next day.